 AEC has contracts with certain customers, including its contract for the LEAP program, where revenue is determined by cost, plus a defined profit margin.
-Revenue earned under these arrangements accounted for approximately 45 percent and 60 percent of segment revenue for the first three months of 2017 and 2016, respectively.
+Revenue earned under these arrangements accounted for approximately 45 percent of segment revenue for the first six months of 2017 and 2016.